fledge-iot/fledge/RASPBIAN.rst

     sudo ln -s /usr/bin/python3 /usr/local/bin/python3
     sudo ln -s /usr/bin/pip3 /usr/local/bin/pip3
 |br|
-Once python3.5 has been isntalled you may follow the instructions in the README file to build, isntall and run FogLAMP on Raspberry Pi using the Raspbian distribution.
+Once python3.5 has been installed you may follow the instructions in the README file to build, install and run FogLAMP on Raspberry Pi using the Raspbian distribution.